Tags

 RingCentral MVP (previously known as RingCentral Office) is another unified communications platform that's been around since the PBX days.

-RingCentral is also a publicly traded company, like 8x8, but as a Goliath in the space, its telephony and technology reflect it.
+RingCentral is also public, like 8x8, but as a Goliath in the space, its telephony and technology reflect it.
 (I won't go into too much detail—in the interest of not being too biased, try out a few free trials from the options here and read the customer reviews.)

 Like Dialpad Ai Contact Center, RingCentral has a call center product—however, it's not RingCentral's own software and it's not fully integrated with its UCaaS product.
 (RingCentral is reselling another company's call center software.3) That means that if you need customer support, you'd likely be directed to a third party—and the user interface between UCaaS and CCaas will be quite different.